Ryan Zimmerman: International baseball

 Zimmerman started at third base for the 2004 USA Baseball National Team that won the gold medal in the FISU II World University Baseball Championship.
 Zimmerman's summer with Team USA included starting 18 of 24 games and leading the team in batting average (.468), hits (36), RBI (27), runs (25), doubles (12), home runs (4), slugging percentage (.805) and total bases (62).
-He also posted a .933 fielding percentage and won the team Triple Crown.
-In his sophomore year in college he batted over .400 in the 9th inning with 2 runners on base.
+He also posted a .933 fielding percentage.

-Zimmerman's .468 batting average set a national team single-season record and was a factor in his earning the World University Championship tournament MVP.
+Zimmerman's .468 batting average set a national team single-season record and helped him earn the World University Championship tournament MVP.

 He won the USA Baseball Richard W. "Dick" Case Player of the Year Award in 2004.

 Professional career

 2005 season

 Zimmerman was drafted in the first round as the fourth overall pick by the Washington Nationals in the 2005 Major League Baseball Draft.
 After being signed on the day he was drafted, he was sent to the Savannah Sand Gnats, the Nationals' minor league A-level affiliate and then quickly moved up to the Harrisburg Senators, the AA affiliate.

 Zimmerman was called up to the majors when rosters expanded in September 2005.
 He first played shortstop for two games, taking over for an injured Cristian Guzman.
 Zimmerman also shared third base duties with Vinny Castilla, taking over the position on a more permanent basis between the time the Nationals were mathematically eliminated from playoff contention and the end of the season.
 In his first major league at bat at RFK Stadium he muscled a double to left center.
 Over the course of 20 games, he posted a .397 batting average, 10 doubles, and 6 RBIs in 58 at-bats.
 He was the only member of the 2005 team to hit over .300 in at least 50 at-bats.